The Hotel Spider-Cycloid story

 Above all, peace of mind

 Hotel Spider reckons that, more than any one benefit, Cycloid has brought them peace of mind.
 This reassurance stems from two separate but important changes.
-Firstly, the framework provides the foundation for a fully automated testing and deployment pipeline, removing human error completely from the equation.
+Firstly, the platform provides the foundation for a fully automated testing and deployment pipeline, removing human error completely from the equation.
 Secondly, Cycloid’s recommendation of and guidance in best practice infra-as-code makes processes explicit and reproducible, laying the path and smoothing the road for every single deployment, whether in-house or with a client.

 Quantifiable efficiency gains

 Everyone agrees that more efficient is better, but what only the experienced realize is that efficiency is a careful balance between individual speed and greater collaboration.
 Hotel Spider estimates that Cycloid allows them to make between 5 and 10 deployments per day, which means 5 hours saved per week.
-Although the autonomy and automation the framework facilitates is essential, it also allows for fluid collaboration, which can’t be underestimated in the quest for excellence.
+Although the autonomy and automation the platform facilitates is essential, it also allows for fluid collaboration, which can’t be underestimated in the quest for excellence.

 Qualitative confidence gains

 Moving from a monolith to microservices and on-prem to the cloud is an intimidating prospect, but one that is much easier when you have the support and guidance of a tool like Cycloid, watching out for compliance, best practice, and observability.
-Hotel Spider says the framework gave them the confidence to both initially move to AWS and to continue their journey to digital transformation in the cloud.
+Hotel Spider says the platform gave them the confidence to both initially move to AWS and to continue their journey to digital transformation in the cloud.